ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

 Supervised research on topics selected by students.
-Students will work independently or in small groups, will design their own research project, collect data, and will report their findings.
-This course intends to develop the skills necessary for independent research in Primatology.
-Enroll Info: None
+Independently design a research project, synthesize methods and empirical results, and report one's findings.
+Develop the skills necessary for independent research in Primatology.

 ANTHRO 424 — HISTORICAL ANTHROPOLOGY